apache/tvm/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug report"
 about: To help the developer act on the issues, please include a description of your environment, preferably a minimum script to reproduce the problem.
+Find the list of label tags at TBD.
 title: "[Bug] "
-labels: "type: bug"
+labels: "needs-triage"

 ---